Home / U.S. State Travel Guides / U.S. Vacations / U.S. National Parks / U.S. State Highpoints / U.S. Road Trip Planning

 If you like museums, visit Phoenix and/or Tucson.

-If you like route 66 attractions, visit Holbrook, Winslow, Williams, Seligman, Kingman, and/or Oatman.
+If you like Route 66 attractions, visit Holbrook, Winslow, Williams, Seligman, Kingman, and/or Oatman.

-If you want to visit the Grand Canyon, try to stay in the actual park or in a nearby town (e.g. Tusayan, Grand Canyon Junction, Flagstaff, or Williams).
+If you want to visit the Grand Canyon, try to stay in the actual park or in a nearby town (e.g. Tusayan, Grand Canyon Junction, Flagstaff, Williams).

 If you want to see some of the world's most amazing slot canyons, visit Page.